Is my jaw too wide?

 How do you contour the jawline?

 To perform mandible contouring, incisions are made inside the mouth to gain access to the bone.
-A special instrument similar to a powered nail file is used through those incisions to precisely sculpt the bone.
-This technique is less aggressive than making cuts in the bone but with fewer complications.
-Nevertheless, the results are dramatic!
+From there, the bone can be reshaped by rasping or making cuts in the bone to narrow the contour.
+In rasping, a special instrument similar to a powered nail file is used through those incisions to precisely sculpt the bone.
+When cuts to the bone are needed, the amount of bone to be removed in preplanned based on measurements on a preoperative CT scan to ensure that the procedure is done safely without damage to nerves or blood vessels.
+Sometimes titanium plates and screws are needed to keep the bone in place once it is in the proper position.
 Mandible contouring is just as much an art as it is a science.
 The right eye to determine the ideal degree of narrowing and shape of the jaw is essential when considering who to perform your surgery.

 What is recovery like after jaw contouring?